-Well, burying the garbage has limitations.
+Well, burying (placing in the earth and cover with soil) the garbage has limitations.
 What happens then?
 No matter how big the world is, we can't continue to bury garbage that doesn't turn into dirt.

-Imagine that in the distant future, creatures from outer space come and see the earth, and say disappointedly, "We had heard the earth was a beautiful blue planet.
-But actually, it's just an ugly Garbage Planet."
+Imagine that in the distant future, creatures from outer space come and see the earth, and say disappointedly (sadly), "We had heard the earth was a beautiful blue planet.
+But actually (really), it's just an ugly Garbage Planet."
 You wouldn't want them to say that about our earth, would you?